beingzhutao/BeingZ/s/quotes.md

 ## Unorganized Quotes

+We don't need to live up to the expectations of others or accumulate material possessions to find happiness

 If you spend the same amount of time studying and growing as you do trying to impress someone, you'll be amazed at what you can achieve

 ## Quotes about Chemistry